mtnemeth/unideb-cloud-infra/cf/DynamoDB-WebApp.md

 This app is for demo purposes only.

+## Pre-requisite

+You need to have a VPC with a public subnet.

 ## Deploy stack

 Make a copy of the parmater file template (`params.json.template`) and start adding your parameters.